Joseph Jakubowski Captured, May Not Have Targeted Churches, Schools

 Joseph Jakubowski, the Wisconsin man police feared was planning attacks on churches and schools, has been captured.

-Jakubowski, 32, was arrested at around 5:30 a.m. on Friday at a campsite in the Richland County town of Readstown, Wisconsin.
+Jakubowski, 32, was arrested at around 5:30 a.m., Friday, at a campsite in the Richland Couny town of Readstown, Wisconsin.
 He was the subject of a nationwide manhunt after mailing a 161-page anti-government manifesto to President Donald Trump and others earlier this month.
-An arrest warrant was issued for Jakubowski after he allegedly stole 18 guns from a firearms shop in Janesville, Wisconsin.
+An arrest warrant was issued for Jakubowski, after he allegedly stole 18 guns from a firearms shop in Janesville, Wisconsin.

-As pages of the manifesto were released Friday, police say Jakubowski may not have been targeting schools and churches as initially reported.
-Investigators say Jakubowski is not the man involved in a gun incident near a school after he disappeared.
-In that incident, another suspect was arrested Wednesday night for allegedly picking up a gun at Lincoln Elementary School in Janesville on April 6.
-Witnesses saw the man get out of a car, retrieve a rifle from a terrace area, and place it in his trunk.
-No injuries were reported, and the name of the suspect has not been released as of this report.
+As pages of the manifesto were released Friday, police say Jakubowski may not have been targeting schools and churches, as initially reported.
+Investigators say Jakubowski is not the man involved in a gun incident near a school after disappeared.
+In that incident, another suspect was arrested Wednesday night for allegedly picking up a gun at Lincoln Elementary School in Janesville April 6.
+Witnesses saw the man get out of a car, retrieve a rifle from a terrace area and place it in his trunk.
+No injuries were reported; the name of the suspect has not been released as of this report.

 To give you an idea of what I read tonight: page 93/161 from what authorities believe is Joseph Jakubowski's manifesto. @tmj4 pic.twitter.com/O7Mv9NM9AJ